Principal Economist/Writer/Editor and Coordinator of EWI

 Caroline Beetz Fenske has a PhD in economics from Northeastern University, specializing in money, banking, and financial markets, and a BA in economics from the University of Connecticut.
 She also has a Professional Certificate in Editing from UC, Berkeley and Online Instructor Certification (in progress) from University of Michigan-Flint.

-Caroline is owner and principal economist/writer/editor with EconWriter International.
-In this role, she works with economists in universities, the Federal Reserve, international development institutions and businesses in the areas of writing/editing, research, and quantitative analysis.
+Caroline is the principal economist/writer/editor with EconWriter International.
+In this role, she works with universities, central banks, international development institutions, businesses, and consulting firms in the areas of writing/editing, research, and quantitative analysis.
 She also advises on economic policy and international development projects and their evaluations.
 Further, Caroline helps PhD students in economics by editing their dissertations, in collaboration with their research advisors.

 Formerly, Caroline was a research economist and country economist with the Inter-American Development Bank in Washington, DC, where she conducted research, reported on macroeconomic conditions, and worked on development projects in Latin America and the Caribbean.
 Prior to that, she worked for Hewlett Packard in marketing and finance, with responsibility for business forecasting and analysis of economic and computer industry trends.
 Early in her career, she was a broker sales assistant for the top trader in the Boston office of Shearson Lehman Brothers.